classAndrew/cubicoid/README.md

 - Dynamic loading of compiled functions for drawing the surface
 - Maybe port to webGL some time
 - Useful GUI
+- Right now, I'm not utilizing compute shaders to their maximum potential.
+All vertices are calculated by the CPU and passed to the shaders only to draw stuff